fejesa/quarkus-file-download/README.md

 - `DOWNLOAD_CONTEXT`: The context path of the REST API endpoint you want to test.
 For example: `asyncFile`, `asyncByteArray`, `stream`, `byteArray`, or `byteArrayVirtual`

 # Test Tesult Results on Raspberry Pi 5
 **Note**: I conducted the performance tests on a Raspberry Pi 5 with 8GB RAM and a 64-bit ARM processor, running both the application and JMeter on the same machine.
-For comparison, I also executed the tests on a MacBook Pro with an M1 chip, where I observed better throughput.
+For comparison, I also executed the tests on a MacBook Pro with an M1 chip, where I observed better throughput - results are not attached.
 However, the overall conclusions remained consistent across both environments.

 * CPU usage was similar across all test cases.
 * Thread execution differed based on the endpoint type: